 How do you end the Northern Michigan ski season spectacularly?
 Mountain closing days.
-They are bittersweet for winter-sports lovers and also world-renowned.
+They are bittersweet for winter sports lovers and are also world-renowned.

 Of the four major ski areas in Michigan and around Petoskey (Boyne Mountain, Boyne Highlands, Nubs Nob, Mt McSauba), which one goes largest for the last day of the season?